 I get that some of you might not believe such things.

 However, my personal life experience is such that I have some trepidations about the possibility of inviting a spirit home with me.

 Cemetery Location and History.

 From the Glasgow Cathedral, you could see the Necropolis rising up on the hill.

 The hill on which the Necropolis stands was purchased by the Glasgow Merchant’s House in 1651.
 After being planted with Fir trees, it was known as Fir Park.

-In 1831, the Merchant's' House decided that that its's use would be best as Glasgow's version of the Pére Lachaise Cemetery in Paris, and so the Victorian Cemetery began.
+In 1831, the Merchant’s’ House decided that its use would be best as Glasgow’s version of the Pére Lachaise Cemetery in Paris, and so the Victorian Cemetery began.

 It would become known as Glasgow’s Necropolis.